urbanogilson/lavandula/doc/api.md

 useEnvironment(&builder, ENV_DEVELOPMENT);
 ```

 Macros defined in `environment.h` evaluate to strings.
-So, you could just pass "DEVELOPMENT" into `useEnvironment`.
+So, you could just pass the raw string "DEVELOPMENT" into `useEnvironment`.
 They are just there for convenience.
-Feel free to use your own custom environments, "STAGING", etc.
+Feel free to use your own custom environments, such as "STAGING", etc.

 ```
 #define ENV_DEVELOPMENT "DEVELOPMENT"